Consult a practical example of how to perform an advanced search.

 - Permanent link: a URL for the content which you can share and use at any time.

 In your personal account, consult information on your loan reservations and cancel or renew the books you have requested.
-You can also consult other requests and edit your personal details.
+You can also consult other requests, such as your Consortium Loan (PUC) requests, and edit your personal details.